OwensCode/slack-plugin-docker/README.md

 restarted, or if it needs to be started for the first time.
 After startup it should print out the URL for accessing Jenkins from your browser.

-Note that for boot2docker it will show the IP address of the VM.
+Note that for boot2docker/docker-machine it should show the IP address of the VM.

 To stop the container: docker stop jenkins
 To stop and remove the Jenkins container: reset-jenkins.sh